-We use the Present Perfect and Present perfect continuous with the verbs and it’s part of Tense.
-In a sentence, present perfect is used to define the action to the past and continue the work.
-We use here as a verb ‘have or has’.
+We use the Present Perfect and Present Perfect continuous with the verbs and it’s part of Tense.
+In a sentence, the present perfect is used to define the action to the past and continue the work.
+We use here as a verb ‘have or have’.
 Otherwise, in a sentence, the present perfect continuous is used to define an action to the past and presently continuing the work for understanding.
 We use here as a verb ‘have been or has been’ and include ‘ing’ in the action verb.

 Definition of the Present perfect

-The actions occurred in the past time sometime before a not long time ago or continue to the present that is called present perfect.
+The actions occurred in the past time sometime before a not long time ago or continue to the present that are called present perfect.
 We use both the present perfect tense (have or has + past participle form).

 Examples of Present Perfect tense